 By Paul Dorfman and Don Henderson

-Anticipated publication date: Second quarter 2018
+Anticipated publication date: Third quarter 2018

 Hash tables can do a lot more than you might think!
 This book concentrates on solving your challenging data management and analysis problems via the power of the SAS hash object, whose environment and tools make it possible to create complete dynamic solutions.
 To this end, this book provides an in-depth overview of the hash table as an in-memory database with the CRUD (Create, Retrieve, Update, Delete) cycle rendered by the hash object tools.
 By using this concept and focusing on real-world problems exemplified by sports data sets and statistics, the book seeks to help you take advantage of the hash object productively, in particular, but not limited to:

 - select proper hash tools to perform the hash table operations

 - use proper hash table operations to support specific data management tasks